JonathanHelianthicusDoe/trash_ideas/README.md

 In combination with other propositions, e.g. the nerfing of gag tracks like sound &amp; lure, the buffing of cog attacks, &amp;c., this particular approach is probably too steep of a nerf; starting The Brrrgh with 36 laff is tough.
-Also, without changes to other sources of max laff increases, the amount of max laff available from toontasks alone is worryingly similar to the amount of laff available from other sources: 42 from tasks, and 37 from elsewhere (plus 15 starting laff, for an absolute maximum laff of 94).
+Also, without changes to other sources of max-laff increases, the amount of max-laff available from toontasks alone is worryingly similar to the amount of laff available from other sources: 42 from tasks, and 37 from elsewhere (plus 15 starting laff, for an absolute maximum laff of 94).

 The good news is that exactly how much laff you distribute via toontasks, and exactly *when* in the taskline you distribute it, is very tweakable: setting